 Some of the areas in which a golf tournament planner can be of most assistance are:

 • Connections for selecting a golf course.

 • Providing outside services including online registration, marketing, and all pre-tournament management.

-• Sourcing vendors and accessing Golf Marketplace items.
+• Sourcing vendors and accessing golf merchandise

 Experience is the key here.
 Perhaps the most beneficial element to using a golf tournament planner for your charity event, is that they can streamline the golf specific aspects of your tournament while allowing you and your team more time to concentrate on publicity and donation efforts.

 Pat Lawson of the Canine Companions for Independence (CCI) took some time to share her experience as a charity golf tournament planner for the Southwest region of this 37 year old organization.
 She is responsible for at least four golf tournaments a year for CCI, as well as organizing fundraising tournaments for other charity organizations in the region.
 Although a golfer herself, Pat had no experience in golf tournament planning before organizing her first tournament nine years ago.
 Her hands-on learning curve has given her a down to earth understanding of what development directors or volunteers might miss.

 Pat outlined three main areas in which using a golf tournament planner can make or break a tournament’s success: